"DISTRICT 5 IS THE PLACE I LOVE CALLING HOME!"

 - Securing green space for community parks

-I am a divorceé and the mother of my only daughter Miriam Archibong.
-Miriam is the product of the Atlanta Public Schools System (APS) and the Georgia Governor's Honor Program.
-Miriam is a Phi Beta Kappa graduate of Spelman College, and an alum of Harvard University, and the University of Pennsylvania Law School.
+As a single parent mom, my proudest accomplishment is my only child Miriam Archibong.
+Miriam is the product of the Atlanta Public Schools (APS) System and the Georgia Governor's Honor Program.
+Miriam is a Phi Beta Kappa graduate of Spelman College, and an alum of Harvard University and the University of Pennsylvania Law School.